 The class thus aims to assess the ways in which the Cold War affected the processes of decolonisation, nation-building and democratisation in Africa.
 It also studies the importance of the continent for the global struggles and transformations of the post-War era.
 The course also allows students to creatively engage with a growing body of secondary literature and documentary evidence.

-First or upper second-class Honours degree, or international equivalent, in social sciences/law subjects or substantial professional experience.
+First or upper second-class Honours degree, or overseas equivalent, in humanities, social sciences/law subjects or substantial professional experience.

 Pre-Masters preparation course